Medical plan options

 - Medical and pharmacy plans:

-- View a comparison chart of the five plans
+View a comparison chart of the six plans

 - Eligible employees, full-time and part-time: